 Hi Brian.
-Thanks for making time to talk to me about your work at the Recording Radio Film Connection.
 Can you tell me about how you got your start in the entertainment industry, as well as the educational one?

 Sure.
 The company was started in 1983 by James Petulla, and we’ve been going strong ever since.
-But it wasn’t until the last 10 years that we really took off.
-So right now it’s bigger, better and more consistent than ever.
-In the latest year, we’ve been interviewed on Larry King Now and the Dr Drew show, as well as having been endorsed by over 50 Grammy Award winners.
-The reason for that is that people know that what we’re offering is real and valuable, and that there’s no BS with what we do.
-You’re put in the door of a real recording studio, radio station or film production studio from day one.
-We put you there first, before taking payment.
-You can’t beat that.
+But it wasn’t until the last ten years that we really took off.
+In the latest year, we’ve been interviewed on Larry King Now and on Dr Drew’s Lifechangers, as well as having been endorsed by over 50 Grammy winners.
+These people know that what we’re offering is real and valuable, and that there’s no BS with what we do.
+Our students are put in the door of a real recording studio, radio station or film production studio from day one, and we don’t take any tuition before placing you.
 We’re a licensed and accredited school that gets you in as an apprentice, not as an intern.
-Students take a structured curriculum and receive free counseling, just like traditional college.
-They also receive free tutoring in addition to the one-on-one mentoring in the studio.
+Our students also have a structured curriculum and receive free counseling, just like traditional college.
+They receive free tutoring in addition to the one-on-one mentoring in the studio.
 So to answer your question, we’re doing better than ever, because the world is in a debt crisis.
 You won’t have to look far to find scathing indictments of student debt, and an inability of our young people to find jobs.
-ABC and Yahoo runs stories about it and John Stewart has even done satire pieces about the meaningless of college degrees.
 College and trade schools are ridiculously priced, and it’s a scam.
 If you’re paying $100,000, $50,000 or even $40,000 to be educated as an audio engineer, you’re being ripped off.
 It’s a misallocation of capital because debt accrues interest, and that can kill your dreams.

-And you guys offer the alternative to this with your program?
+And you guys offer the alternative conventional audio schools with your program?

-What kind of difficulties have you had to overcome over the past decade in terms of convincing people of the program’s effectiveness and authenticity?
+What kind of difficulties have you had to overcome over the past decade in terms of convincing people of the program’s effectiveness?

-Yeah.
-One of our mentors is John King, in New York, at the famous Chung King Studios.
-Along with Rick Rubin and Russel Simmons, he launched people like the Beastie Boys and LL Cool J, and worked with the likes of Wu Tang.
+One of our mentors is John King at the famous Chung King Studios in New York.
+Along with Rick Rubin and Russel Simmons, he launched people like the Beastie Boys and LL Cool J, and worked with the likes of Wu-Tang Clan.
 You can learn from him one on one at the Recording Connection.
 Another example is Ryan Hewitt, here in LA.
 He’s Rick Rubin’s engineer who’s worked with the Red Hot Chilli Peppers, Lady Gaga and Johnny Cash, to name a few.
 I could name drop people like that for days, but it’s more about learning about recording from someone who’s been doing this for decades.
 You might be with a legend, or with someone who has been quietly making a living at this for a long time.
 Either, you’re going to stay out of debt and learn one-on-one from someone in a studio.

-Also, a lot of our mentors don’t come to us having no teaching experience.
+Also, a lot of our mentors don’t come to us with zero teaching experience.
 Most people who have mastered their craft have a yearning desire to be teachers.
 You’d be surprised at the types of people in this industry that want to give back.

-You mentioned names like John King and Ryan Hewitt before.
-How do you guys balance out placing students with well-known names like that, and what would comparatively seem like nameless producers engineers in Iowa?
+You mentioned names like John King and Ryan Hewitt.
+How do you guys balance out placing students with well-known names like that and comparatively nameless studio owners in a mostly-rural state?

 What’s great about what we do is that we don’t charge money upfront.
 Everything is done first for the student, so that they can verify everything.

-How does the Recording Connection break down student’s tuition to cater to their needs during the course of the program?
-Can you explain what a student can expect the $8800 to get them specifically?
+How does the Recording Connection break down student’s tuition to cater to their needs?
+Can you explain what the $8800 gets them specifically?

 To be honest, what we’re offering is worth $30,000, but we don’t charge that.

-Given that you guys don’t place emphasis on handing out degrees and aren’t charging 5-figure tuition fees, what ends up being the metric of success for you?
+Given that you guys don’t place emphasis on handing out degrees, and aren’t charging fix-figure tuition fees, what ends up being the metric of success for you?

-The metric are those who do get jobs.
-But we don’t guarantee them.
-Those are 2 different things.
+The metric are the graduates who do get jobs; but we don’t guarantee them.
+Those are two different things.
 What we do is pay close attention to who gets work from us.
 We’re the most successful at this, simply because we put out students in the door of where the jobs are given out.
 Jobs aren’t generally given out on a campus.
-But we don’t guarantee jobs.
-We’d be charlatans to do that.
-What we’re doing is getting students in the door and guaranteeing them the education they need.
-The rest is up to them.
+But like I said, we don’t guarantee jobs; we’d be charlatans to do that.
+What we’re doing is getting students in the door and guaranteeing them the education they need, and the rest is up to them.
 It’s your life we’re talking about after all.
 But as far as percentages go, 72% of your students get jobs.

-After reading various Internet forums and websites, I found that RRF has it’s share of both good and bad reviews.
+After reading various Internet forums and websites, I found that the Recording Connection has its share of both good and bad reviews.
 Do you take into account all the reviews that are given about you?

-People think that if you’re offering education, all you care about is money.
-Businesses that think that way go away very quickly.
+People think that if you’re offering education, all you care about is money, but businesses that think that way disappear very quickly.
 An exception might be if you’re a gigantic bank that can do whatever it wants.
-But we’re not that.
-We need to listen to our customers.
+But we’re not that; we need to listen to our customers.
 Even if we didn’t want to, we’d still have to, or we’d be out of business.
 So yes, we take both good and bad reviews into account, and we assess ourselves daily on how to better our offering.

 For bad reviews, I investigate them every time.
 To be honest, most of the time they don’t hold much water.
 In this day and age, everybody can complain and they have a public forum to do it.
-I can go online after our conversation and complain about you and this interview, but it would be completely unjustified, as you’ve been pleasant throughout our conversation.
+I can go online after our conversation and complain about you and this interview, but it would be completely unjustified.
 But someone who wasn’t privy to this conversation wouldn’t know the truth.
 Every single person who has complained about us was given multiple opportunities to succeed in our program.
 We can back that up for anyone who wants to see that.
 We will bend over backwards to make things work, and we have a very strict refund policy that we adhere to.
 But some people want to fail and complain.
 That may be difficult for some to understand, but you can’t fail with this program if you want to succeed.
-That doesn’t mean that we’re perfect.
+That doesn’t mean that we’re perfect though.
 I recently got a call from a student who said “I love the program, but this and that could be improved.
 Could you talk to my mentor about it? “.
 So I called the mentor and smoothed things out, and now the student is happy.

 There seems to be a big X factor involved in your program, which is the student’s personality.
 Some alumni talk about how the program worked out for them, and others who weren’t as successful complain about it.
 How do you deal with the fact that not everyone seems to be suited for this type of schooling?

 It’s unfortunate that people are the most vociferous when something goes wrong for them.
 Technology doesn’t have a way to vet reviews.
 That’s why companies like Yelp are in such trouble with Google, because reviews aren’t very reliable when anybody can say anything.
-Instead, I suggest go to an engineer and ask what they think about the RRF.
+Instead of relying exclusively on reviews, I suggest go to an engineer and ask what they think about RRF.